hyosung11/Launch-School/Courses/journal.md

 17:20 I didn't get a lot of studying done today.
 I feel tired now.

 17:25 I can't focus right now.
 I'm tired.
 Ready for dinner.

+## 202203012 토요일

+10:15 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+Read *The Coding Career Handbook*, Chapter 7 ~ 17
+   * [x] 3.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 4.
+Subtyping with Constructors and Prototypes
+   * [x] 4.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 5.
+Subtyping with Classes

+2. What will you do today?
+   * [ ] 1.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 6.
+Practice Problems: Subtyping with Classes
+   * [ ] 2.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 7.
+Rewriting OO RPS with Constructors and Classes
+   * [ ] 3.
+JS120 > Lesson 4: Subclassing and Code Reuse Patterns > Assignment 8.
+Code Reuse with Mixins

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. I am participating in the Coding Career Handbook book group this afternoon and at some point today I want to do taxes.

+10:19 Mo pushed me back to right back at the end of the first half.
+It annoyed me.
+I'm more effective as an outside midfielder in this particular game.
+We ended up losing 3-2 as Mo missed a 1:1 with a hobbled Kimo in goal.
+We move on to studying now.